nwchemgit/nwchem-wiki/Gaussian-Basis.md

 If present, the code assumes the molecule is linear.

+### property -- How often to calculate molecular properties as part of the MD simulation

+If present, the code will look for the property block and calculate the requested properties.
+For example, property 5 will calculate properties on the current geometry every 5 steps.

+### tddft -- How often to peform TDDFT calculation as part of the MD simulation

+If present, the code will look for the property block and calculate the requested properties For example, tddft 5 will perform tddft calculations on the current geometry every 5 steps.

 ## Sample input

 The following is a sample input for a ground state MD simulation.
 The